lcolladotor/derfinder/README.md

-derfinder2
+derfinder
 ==========

 Fast differential expression analysis of RNA-seq data at base-pair resolution.

-For a full example on how to use __derfinder2__ check https://github.com/lcolladotor/derfinderExample.
+For a full example on how to use __derfinder__ check https://github.com/lcolladotor/derfinderExample.

 # Installation instructions